freon4dsl/Freon4dsl/README.md

     yarn start
 ```

-Goto the playground directory `packages/playground` (or stay there if you are already there) and start ProjectIt:
+Goto the playground directory `packages/playground` (or stay there if you are already there) and start Freon:
 ```bash
     cd packages/playground
     yarn dev